Sanjit-Jeevanand/uk-finance-domain-intelligence/README.md

 - CI/CD
 - Cloud deployment

-The focus is on **correctness, traceability, and production realism**.
+The focus is on **correctness, traceability, and production realism, with deployment to Google Cloud Platform (GCP)**.

 ---